ava-labs/subnet-evm/contract-examples/README.md

 Both of these `NativeMinter` and `AllowList` should be enabled by a chain config in genesis or as an upgrade.
 See the example genesis under [Tests](#tests) section.

 For more information about precompiles see [subnet-evm precompiles](https://github.com/ava-labs/subnet-evm#precompiles).

-**NOTE**: These contracts are solely presented for providing examples.
-They were not audited and not meant to be used in production.

 ## Hardhat Config